saicharan-r/EIP4/README.md

   Receptive field can be defined as the number of input pixels seen by a particular pixel in the output layer.
 Here seen can be interpreted as the features extracted by the kernel for the particular input pixels.

 Activation function
+ After convolution is done from Kernel there is a need to either interpret the value as maximum or minimum depending on the type of pattern, to achieve this we use Activation function.